Gliclazide Canon, 30 mg 60 pcs

 – taking miconazole;

-It is not recommended to use the drug simultaneously in combination with phenylbutazone or dibasol.
+It is not recommended to use the drug simultaneously in combination with phenylbutazone or dibazole.

 With caution:

-Elderly age, irregular and/or unbalanced diet, severe cardiovascular disease (including coronary heart disease, atherosclerosis), hypothyroidism, adrenal or pituitary insufficiency, hypopituitarism, renal and/or hepatic insufficiency, long-term therapy with glucocorticosteroids (GCS), alcoholism, glucose-6-phosphate dehydrogenase deficiency.
+Old age, irregular and/or unbalanced diet, severe diseases of the cardiovascular system (including coronary heart disease, atherosclerosis), hypothyroidism, adrenal or pituitary insufficiency, hypopituitarism, renal and/or liver failure, long-term therapy with glucocorticosteroids (GCS), alcoholism, failure glucose-6-phosphate dehydrogenase.

-Hypoglycemia in case of irregular meals and especially if meals are missed, may be accompanied by the following symptoms: Headache, intense hunger, nausea, vomiting, increased fatigue, sleep disturbance, irritability, agitation, reduced concentration, delayed reactions, depression, confusion, visual and speech impairment, aphasia, tremors, paresis, perception disturbances, dizziness, weakness, seizures, bradycardia, delirium, breathing disturbances, drowsiness, loss of consciousness with possible development of coma, up to and including death.
+Hypoglycemia in case of irregular meals and especially if meals are missed, may be accompanied by the following symptoms: headache, strong feeling of hunger, nausea, vomiting, increased fatigue, sleep disturbance, irritability, agitation, decreased concentration, slow reaction, depression, confusion, visual and speech impairment, aphasia, tremor, paresis, impaired perception, dizziness, weakness, convulsions, bradycardia, delirium, breathing difficulties, drowsiness, loss of consciousness with the possible development of coma, even death.

-Adrenergic reactions may also be noted: increased sweating, “clammy” skin, anxiety, tachycardia, increased blood pressure, palpitations, arrhythmia, and angina.
+Adrenergic reactions may also occur: increased sweating, clammy skin, anxiety, tachycardia, increased blood pressure, palpitations, arrhythmia and angina.

 Other side effects

-Gastrointestinal side effects: nausea, vomiting, diarrhea, abdominal pain, constipation (the severity of these symptoms is reduced when taken with meals).
+From the gastrointestinal tract: nausea, vomiting, diarrhea, abdominal pain, constipation (the severity of these symptoms decreases when taken with food).

-Skin and subcutaneous tissue disorders: rash, pruritus, urticaria, erythema, maculopapular rash, bullous reactions (such as Stevens-Johnson syndrome, toxic epidermal necrolysis).
+From the skin and subcutaneous tissue: rash, itching, urticaria, erythema, maculopapular rash, bullous reactions (such as Stevens-Johnson syndrome, toxic epidermal necrolysis).

-Hematological and lymphatic system disorders: anemia, thrombocytopenia, leukopenia, granulocytopenia.
-As a rule, these phenomena are reversible in case of discontinuation of therapy.
+From the circulatory and lymphatic system: anemia, thrombocytopenia, leukopenia, granulocytopenia.
+As a rule, these phenomena are reversible if therapy is discontinued.

-VIight: transient visual disturbances may occur, caused by changes in blood glucose concentration, especially at the beginning of therapy.
+On the part of the organ of vision: transient visual disturbances may occur caused by changes in blood glucose concentrations, especially at the beginning of therapy.

-Also against the background of taking other sulfonylurea derivatives increased activity of “liver” enzymes, liver dysfunction (e.g., with the development of cholestasis and jaundice) and hepatitis were observed.
-These manifestations decreased with time after withdrawal of sulfonylurea drugs, but in some cases led to life-threatening liver failure.
+Also, while taking other sulfonylurea derivatives, there was an increase in the activity of liver enzymes, impaired liver function (for example, with the development of cholestasis and jaundice) and hepatitis.
+These manifestations decreased over time after discontinuation of sulfonylurea drugs, but in some cases led to life-threatening liver failure.

 Overdose

-Overdose of sulfonylurea derivatives, including gliclazide, may lead to the development of hypoglycemia, up to hypoglycemic coma.
-Moderate symptoms of hypoglycemia without impairment of consciousness or neurological symptoms are corrected by taking carbohydrates, adjusting the dose and/or changing the diet.
+An overdose of sulfonylurea derivatives, including gliclazide, can lead to the development of hypoglycemia, including hypoglycemic coma.
+Moderate symptoms of hypoglycemia without impairment of consciousness or neurological symptoms are corrected by carbohydrate intake, dose adjustment and/or dietary changes.
 Careful monitoring of the patient’s condition should continue until it is certain that the patient’s health is not in danger.

-The development of severe hypoglycemic states accompanied by coma, seizures or other neurological disorders is possible.
-If such symptoms occur, emergency medical assistance and immediate hospitalization is necessary.
-If hypoglycemic coma is suspected or diagnosed, the patient is injected intravenously with 50 ml of 40% dextrose (glucose) solution.
-Then intravenously drip 5% dextrose solution to maintain the necessary blood glucose concentration of about 1 g/l.
-Close monitoring of the blood glucose concentration and monitoring of the patient should be done for at least 48 hours afterwards.
-Subsequently, depending on the patient’s condition, the need for further monitoring of the patient’s vital functions should be decided.
+Severe hypoglycemic conditions may develop, accompanied by coma, convulsions or other neurological disorders.
+If such symptoms appear, emergency medical care and immediate hospitalization are necessary.
+If a hypoglycemic coma is suspected or diagnosed, the patient is injected intravenously with 50 ml of a 40% dextrose (glucose) solution.
+Then a 5% dextrose solution is injected intravenously to maintain the required blood glucose concentration of about 1 g/l.
+Careful monitoring of blood glucose concentrations and monitoring of the patient should be carried out for at least the next 48 hours.
+Subsequently, depending on the patient’s condition, the issue of the need for further monitoring of the patient’s vital functions should be decided.

-Dialysis is ineffective due to marked binding of gliclazide to plasma proteins.
+Dialysis is ineffective due to the pronounced binding of gliclazide to plasma proteins.

 ---|---|